thanos-io/tutorials/2-lts/step1.md

 Click on the box and it will get copied for config to propagate the configs to file.

-Switch on to the Editor tab and make a `prometheus0_eu1.yml` file in editor folder and paste the above code in it.
+Switch on to the Editor tab and make a `prometheus0_eu1.yml` file and paste the below code in it.

 ```
 global: